brentyi/tyro/README.md

 </tr>
 </table>

-The broader goal is a replacement for tools like `argparse`, `hydra`, and `ml_collections` that's:
+The broader goal is also a replacement for tools like `hydra`, `gin-config`, and `ml_collections` that's:

-- **Low effort.** Standard Python type annotations, docstrings, and default values are parsed to automatically generate argument parsers with informative helptext.
+- **Low effort.** Standard Python type annotations, docstrings, and default values are parsed to automatically generate command-line interfaces with informative helptext.

-- **Expressive.** `dcargs.cli()` understands functions, classes, dataclasses, and _nested_ classes and dataclasses, as well as frequently used annotations like unions, literals, collections, and generics, which can be composed into hierarchical configuration objects built on standard Python features.
+- **Expressive.** `dcargs.cli()` understands functions, classes, dataclasses, and _nested_ classes and dataclasses, as well as frequently used annotations like unions, literals, and collections, which can be composed into hierarchical configuration objects built on standard Python features.

 - **Typed.** Unlike dynamic configuration namespaces produced by libraries like